Developing nursing practice

 You will learn

-This practice-based module is designed to increase your knowledge, understanding and skills across health and social care relating to all four fields of nursing.
-It provides opportunities for you to develop deeper insights into the field of practice relevant to your workplace as you progress towards preparation for registered practice.
+For the BSc (Honours) Nursing, this practice-based module is designed to increase your knowledge, understanding and skills across health and social care relating to all four fields of nursing.
+It provides opportunities for you to develop deeper insights to the field of practice relevant to your workplace as you progress towards preparation for registered practice.

-- have satisfied the entry requirements for the qualification
+- satisfied the entry requirements for the qualification (Maths and English)

-- typically have completed the two OU level 1 modules Introducing health and social care (KYD102) and Introduction to health care practice (KYD104) or demonstrate equivalent learning/experience
+- normally completed the two OU level 1 modules Introducing health and social care (K102/KYN(L)102) and Introduction to health care practice (K104/KYN(L)104) or demonstrate equivalent

 If you have any doubt about the suitability of the module, please speak to an adviser.